More Interesting Info...

 Red Kamala Dye Mallotus Philippensis Seeds

-Expect anywhere from Zero-Zip-None to 10plants from every packet of these seeds.
-That’s right, maybe none.
+Expect anywhere from 0-16 plants from every packet of these seeds.

 I have tried standard soil from around the base of the trees, not watered, bottom watered, top watered.
 0-5%(not many seedlings around the base so maybe they inhibit the growth of each other?)

 I have used a HWT at various temps, an acid wash at various concentrations, alcohol wash, detergent wash, orange juice soak.
-5-10% strike but it seemed a bit random and independant to the treatment)
+5-60% strike, but it seemed a bit random and independant to the treatment)

-Most had a 5-20% strike regardless of what they did?
-(If you are one of those folks that has discovered a better way, or have any tips please let me know!)
+Most had a 0-50% strike regardless of what they did?
+(If you are one of those folks that has discovered a better way, and is yet to tell me about it, or have any tips for consistency, please let me know!)

 Why grow it anyway?